Beliavsky/Formatted_output_speed/README.md

 # Formatted output speed
-Compares the speed of formatted output of Fortran and C++
+Compares the speed of formatted output of matrices of floating point numbers with Fortran and C++ printf.

 Output of ./time_mat.sh on WSL2.
-Here Fortran is much faster than C++ with printf.
+Here Fortran is much faster than C++.

 ```
 + rm -f a.out temp_print.txt temp_fprintf.txt